-Concrete Posts have many advantages over traditional timber, Supreme 'PRO' Slotted Concrete Posts are a popular choice when istalling fence panels.
+Concrete Posts have many advantages over traditional timber, our slotted concrete posts are a popular choice when installing fence panels.
 Like all Supreme Posts, they are made from high strength concrete, reinforced for ultimate durability and long life.
-Easy to install and cost-effective, Strongcast Slotted Concrete Posts are completely unaffected by moisture and rot and will give years of extra life to any panel fencing installation.
-The pro range is in most cases between 20-30% lighter than our previous range of concrete posts.
-The concrete posts should be fixed into the ground using either Blue Circle Postcrete or Fencemate.
-We also offer a local delivery service and if you need a trustworthy and reliable fencing contractor to undertake the work on your behalf, we put you in touch with one or more of our highly recommended contractors, who have all been Briants customers for years and whose work and reputation is very well known to us.
+Easy to install and cost-effective, Strong-cast Slotted Concrete Posts are completely unaffected by moisture and rot and will add years of extra life to any panel fencing installation.
+The pro range is, in most cases, between 20-30% lighter than our previous range of concrete posts.
+The concrete posts should be fixed into the ground using either Blue Circle Postcrete or Remix.
+We also offer a local delivery service and if you need a trustworthy and reliable fencing contractor to undertake the work on your behalf, we can put you in touch with one or more of our highly recommended contractors, who have all been customers of ours for years and whose work and reputation is very well known to us.

 Installing Fence Panels Using Concrete Posts